-|uint16||HeightCount||Number of heights on which the kern value changes.|
+|uint16||heightCount||Number of heights at which the kern value changes.|

-The MathVariants table solves the following problem: given a particular default glyph shape and a certain width or height, find a variant shape glyph (or construct created by putting several glyph together) that has the required measurement.
+The MathVariants table solves the following problem: given a particular default glyph shape and a certain width or height, find a variant shape glyph (or construct created by putting several glyphs together) that has the required measurement.
 This functionality is needed for growing the parentheses to match the height of the expression within, growing the radical sign to match the height of the expression under the radical, stretching accents like tilde when they are put over several characters, for stretching arrows, horizontal curly braces, and so forth.

 The MathVariants table consists of the following fields: